Are you planning on visiting Belfast soon? Wish to be treated to the most glamorous luxuries? Want to know what 5 star really means?

 What sets The Merchant’s selection of beverages apart is its Water Menu.
 Within this menu, there is a selection of bottled water from around the world.
 Their most expensive bottled water being Iceberg natural still water from the Canadian Arctic Ice Shelf, Newfoundland, at £26.45 per 750-millilitre bottle.

 One special feature which sets this hotel apart is that it offers guests a Rolls Royce driver.
 Guests can request the Rolls Royce Phantom and chauffeur for weddings, pickup/ drop off at the airport, or to come dine at The Great Room restaurant.

-A second, arguably the best, unique feature The Merchant offers is its rooftop hot tub!
-With a fully equipt gym and spa, this rooftop wonderland sets it apart.
+A second, arguably the best, unique feature is that The Merchant offers is its rooftop hot tub!
+With a fully equipped gym and spa, this rooftop wonderland sets it apart.
 With amazing views of Belfast, there is no better place to relax and enjoy your time in the city.